npepin-hub/capstone-prototype/src/pachyderm/README.md

         pachctl list pipeline
         pachctl list repo

-2. Time to give your model a random image
+2. Time to give your model a random image:

 In the `./testdata/` dirctory, run:

         pachctl put file inpredict@master -f image.png

    The commit of your image triggered a job in your predict pipeline.

         pachctl list job
    Check your dashboard, the 'predict' Repo should contain a `image.png.txt` file.
    You have your caption!
 Yes, it looks funky.
 Remember, we have trained our model on a minimal set of data.
-The predicted caption produced is logically off.
+The predicted caption produced is off.
 It is ok.
 That was not the point of this training.
 3. Final note:
     We used a [cross input](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/cross-union/) to access both the image we want to be captioned ('inpredict' Repo) and the latest trained model ('model' Repo).